|

 took it’s name from one of the oldest, wealthiest, and most influential families

-in the kingdom.
-There is no end of traditions regarding the princely style
+in the kingdom, and there is no end of traditions regarding the princely style

 maintained at Seton.
-It had been visited in the royal progresses by Queen Mary,
+It had been visited in the royal progresses not only by Queen Mary,

-by her son King James VI, by the unfortunate Charles I, and by the merry monarch
+but also by her son King James VI, by the unfortunate King Charles I, and by the merry monarch

 Charles II, and an account of the masques and ceremonies on these occasions